lens-protocol/core/TestsList.md

-[X] UserTwo should fail to publish a mirror to a profile owned by User [X] User should fail to mirror with an unwhitelisted reference module [-] (Module Tests) User should fail to mirror with invalid reference module data format [ ] User should fail to mirror a publication that does not exist Scenarios
+[X] UserTwo should fail to publish a mirror to a profile owned by User [X] User should fail to mirror with an unwhitelisted reference module [-] (Module Tests) User should fail to mirror with invalid reference module data format [X] User should fail to mirror a publication that does not exist Scenarios
 [X] Should return the expected token IDs when mirroring publications (362ms) [X] User should create a mirror with empty reference module and reference module data, fetched mirror data should be accurate (42ms)
-[ ] User should mirror a mirror with empty reference module and reference module data, fetched mirror data should be accurate and point to the original post (85ms)
+[X] User should mirror a mirror with empty reference module and reference module data, fetched mirror data should be accurate and point to the original post (85ms)
-[ ] User should create a post using the mock reference module as reference module, then mirror that post (118ms) Meta-tx
+[X] User should create a post using the mock reference module as reference module, then mirror that post (118ms) Meta-tx
 Negatives
-[X] Testwallet should fail to mirror with sig with signature deadline mismatch [X] Testwallet should fail to mirror with sig with invalid deadline
+[X] Testwallet should fail to mirror with sig with signature deadline mismatch [X] Testwallet should fail to mirror with sig with invalid deadline [X] Testwallet should fail to mirror with sig with invalid nonce
-// TODO: That's the same?
+// TODO: Do we really need these?
 [?]
+Testwallet should fail to mirror with sig with unwhitelisted reference module [?]
+TestWallet should fail to mirror a publication with sig that does not exist yet [X] TestWallet should sign attempt to mirror with sig, cancel via empty permitForAll, then fail to mirror with sig (150ms) Scenarios
-Testwallet should fail to mirror with sig with invalid deadline
+[X] Testwallet should mirror with sig, fetched mirror data should be accurate (62ms)
 // TODO: Do we really need this?
 [?]
-Testwallet should fail to mirror with sig with unwhitelisted reference module [ ] TestWallet should fail to mirror a publication with sig that does not exist yet [ ] TestWallet should sign attempt to mirror with sig, cancel via empty permitForAll, then fail to mirror with sig (150ms) Scenarios
-[X] Testwallet should mirror with sig, fetched mirror data should be accurate (62ms) [ ] TestWallet should mirror a mirror with sig, fetched mirror data should be accurate (107ms)
+TestWallet should mirror a mirror with sig, fetched mirror data should be accurate (107ms)

 Publishing Posts
 Generic